Deependa/House-Price-Prediction/README.md

-#House Price Prediction - Machine Learning Model
+# House Price Prediction - Machine Learning Model

-Overview
+ ## 1.Overview

 This project aims to predict house prices using machine learning.
 The pipeline includes data preprocessing, model training, evaluation, and deployment using Flask as a REST API.
 Model training is conducted in Google Colab, while deployment is done locally or on a cloud service.

-Features
+## 2. Features

-Data Preprocessing: Handling missing values, feature engineering, scaling, and encoding.
+### Data Preprocessing: Handling missing values, feature engineering, scaling, and encoding.

-Model Training: Regression models like Linear Regression, Random Forest, and XGBoost.
+### Model Training: Regression models like Linear Regression, Random Forest, and XGBoost.

-Hyperparameter Optimization: Using GridSearchCV or RandomizedSearchCV.
+### Hyperparameter Optimization: Using GridSearchCV or RandomizedSearchCV.

-API Deployment: Serving predictions using Flask.
+### API Deployment: Serving predictions using Flask.

-Frontend: A simple HTML interface for user input and displaying predictions.
+### Frontend: A simple HTML interface for user input and displaying predictions.

-Dataset
+## 3. Dataset

 The project uses the California Housing Dataset from Scikit-learn.
 Ensure you have the dataset loaded in Google Colab before proceeding with training.

-Installation
+## 4. Installation

-Clone the repository:
+### Clone the repository:

 git clone <repo_link>
 cd house-price-prediction

-Install dependencies:
+### Install dependencies:

 pip install -r requirements.txt

-Model Training (Google Colab)
+### Model Training (Google Colab)

 Open Google Colab and upload the notebook (house_price_train.ipynb).

-Run all cells to preprocess data and train the model.
+### Run all cells to preprocess data and train the model.

 Save the trained model as a .pkl file: